 For example, I might experiment and collect data and find that if I leave at 4:45 instead of 5:00, the elevators are less busy, and variation in the time to reach the station is reduced.

-Then one day it took 12 minutes to walk to the train station.
+For example, one day it took 12 minutes to walk to the train station.
 It took longer because someone approached me on the sidewalk and asked for directions.
 They were lost, so I took a few minutes to explain to them where they are and how to get to where they are going, plus exchange a few pleasantries.
 But that doesn’t happen very often.
 In fact, it hardly ever happens.
 The next day I return to the six to 10 minute window for my walk to the station.
 It was a special cause of variation.

 Special cause variation is typically discovered using root cause analysis.
 In my example it was easy to identify why it took extra time to reach the station, but frequently the cause of unexpected variation is not so easy to see.
 It takes an investigation using quality tools like 5 whys or fishbone charts to understand what happened.
-Then, you can take action to prevent the unexpected cause of variation or simply ignore it because you realize that it happens rarely and the consequences are acceptable (as in my example).
+You can either take action to prevent the unexpected cause of variation or simply ignore it because you realize that it happens rarely and the consequences are acceptable (as in my example).
 I don’t mind missing a train to help someone out.